evgmosme/examples/README.md

 ## Algorithmic Trading System

-This trading system is designed to execute real-time algorithmic trading strategies using the Alpaca API.
+This trading system is designed to execute real-time algorithmic trading strategies using the Alpaca API (US Broker).
 The system is architected around an event-driven framework, where different components such as data handlers, strategy engines, and execution handlers communicate through a centralized event queue.
 The system supports both live and backtesting modes, allowing for robust strategy development and testing in a production-like environment.

 ## RealTimeDataHandler